aklycbt/PubRepoAklycbt/README.md

 Port 4200 is used for listening to any server request.
 The request is routed ( i.e. _app.use('/', dataProcessRouter);_ ) to the associated API endpoint for processing with use of ExpressJS (i.e. _var express = require('express');_ ).

+Static files are files that clients download from the server, such as image and .html files.
+These files are in general put inside a "PUBLIC" server sub-folder.
+ExpressJS, by default does not allow the serving of static files.
+It is needed to enable it using a built-in middleware.
+That is, _app.use(express.static('public'));_

 Mongoose is used for connecting to the _Timesheet_ database at _mongodb://127.0.0.1:27017/Timesheet_

 ![image](https://user-images.githubusercontent.com/87492917/131130549-d7af6d5d-afae-4d7f-8ea8-609bc9b6d641.png)